OlivierLD/raspberry-coffee/Monitor-Battery/README.md

 #### Example
 You need clone the file named `email.properties.sample` into `email.properties`, and modify it with the details of the email account(s) you want to use.
 > _Note:_ Since the first version of this soft has been written, many email accounts now require
 > an "App Password" to allow Java to reach your account.
 Keep that in mind when filling out the `email.properties`.
+> An "App Password" for GMail would look like `pqzlXXXXdrpflksz`.

 All you need to add to the diagram above is a network connection, to reach your email account.